StanfordAccelerate/StanfordAccelerate.github.io/index.md

 * * *

-## Upcoming Projects

 ### Optimizing Computer Vision Performance with Energy-Efficient Deep ISPs
-**People: Gordon Wetzstein, Priyanka Raina**
+**People: Kathleen Feng, Chris Metzler, Gordon Wetzstein, Priyanka Raina**

-**We are looking for graduate students to work on this project!
-Please email Priyanka if you are interested.**

 The capacity of imaging systems must continue to expand in order to keep pace with rapidly increasing, application-specific demands in robotic and machine vision, consumer photography, autonomous driving, surveillance and machine learning.
 State-of-the-art imaging systems optimize the image processing pipeline (ISP) for image quality as perceived by a human observer and they treat different stages of the ISP as separate blocks, which leads to sub-optimal performance.
 In particular, sensor noise, defocus and motion blur, as well as other imperfections in the image formation, especially in low-light environments, are fundamental challenges for achieving state of the art performance of computer vision algorithms, such as image classification and object detection with current ISPs.